Frequently Asked Stair Questions

 We have multistory model staircases for spiral and straight to fit your needs.

 There are a lot of factors that play into this, and it depends on if you’re getting a spiral or straight staircase.
-Primarily, you want to know things like rise, run, footprint, floor-to-floor height, and diameter.
+Primarily, you want to know things like rise, run, footprint, floor-to-floor height, diameter, and other dimensions.

 We offer standard black and white for both powder coating and prime.
 We also offer custom colors from anywhere on the Pantone perfect spectrum or RAL color matching systems.